Updated: Nov 30, 2021

 Both humans and wolves interact regularly as they scavenge off the same carcass - though watching nature documentaries it is difficult to see how that would result in co-operation.

 We don't know why wolves became dogs.
 What was in it for the humans, or the dogs.
 As I mentioned earlier, our relationship with dogs definitely started before agriculture and a long time before we had any other domesticated animals.
 This means that they couldn't have offered security (protecting the crop either plant or animal).
-At this time we would have been small nomadic tribes and any wolf ancestor living around humans would have been extra mouths to feed and potentially dangerous to our children, elderly and vulnerable members.
+At this time we would have been small nomadic tribes and any wolf ancestor living around humans would have been extra mouths to feed and potentially dangerous to the children, elderly and vulnerable tribe members.

 We don't know if domestication was one single event that then spread or occurred in multiple locations at different times.